bioinfproject/bioinfo/README.md

 ## **Description**
 NeVOmics is a functional enrichment analysis tool developed in programming language Python and R that integrates ORA methodology and network-based visualization.
 It applies appropriate statistical methods to identify significantly enriched GO terms or pathways in a given list of genes/proteins.
 It provides several types of graphical visualization to show enrichment results.
 NeVOmics supports all organisms deposited in UniProtKB and KEGG databases.

+### **Citation:**<br> NeVOmics: an enrichment tool for gene ontology and functional network analysis and visualization of data from OMICs technologies

 ### Compatibility with: **Windows** <img src="https://upload.wikimedia.org/wikipedia/sr/thumb/1/14/Windows_logo_-_2006.svg/644px-Windows_logo_-_2006.svg.png" width = 5%> and **Linux** <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b0/NewTux.svg/300px-NewTux.svg.png" width = 5%>
 <hr />